 I’ve said it before: often, when it comes to custom software development projects, a disproportionate amount of time and effort goes into the pre-launch phases of the project.
-Of course, it’s important to plan and prioritize properly, select the right vendor, and build the right application.
+Of course, it’s important to have thoughtful consultation, to plan and prioritize properly, to select the right vendor, and ultimately to build the right application.
 I’m not discounting that.

 Software is a living thing, though.
 It needs to be supported.
 By a certain level of service (see what I did there?).